-The Group has adopted various tools to broaden supplier involvement in the sustainable development approach

-The Procurement Portal constitutes an important opportunity for economic operators interested in becoming suppliers of the Group, by increasing opportunities for involvement.
-To guarantee absolute transparency and disclosure concerning engagement rules, the rules for admission to the Supplier Register, the participation rules for managed negotiation events and the general conditions of use for the platform are published on the Portal.
+The Group has adopted various tools to broaden supplier involvement in the sustainable development approach guarantee absolute transparency and disclosure concerning engagement rules, the rules for admission to the Supplier Register, the participation rules for managed negotiation events and the general conditions of use for the platform are published on the Portal.
 A technical assistance service for the use of the portal is also provided for economic operators who request it.